srikanth-doddi/architecture-terminal/README.md

 This repository is a Hugo site powering [techleadmanager.com](https://techleadmanager.com).
-The built assets live in the `ghpage` branch.
+The built assets live in the `ghpage` branch..

 ## Submitting your story?